zhangyangzhy/GroupA-Line-bot/SPEC.md

 * Similarly, the ranking will also provide the title of news and the reading time related to it.
 Users can read the news on the ranking with sending the title of news to the chatbot.

+***3. Favourite List***

+* If users want to see the past news they are interested in, they can simply send `"List"` to the LINE Chatbot to check out their favourite list.

+* The Favourite List provide two functions.

+* One is `"Read"` button at the button of each favorited news.
+Similarly, if users press it, the LINE Chatbot will automatically send the details news.

+* The other is `"Delete"` button.
+Users can press it to remote the specific news from the Favourite List.

 ### Module 3 - the Measurement Against Coronavirus